-Nothing herein is intended to conflict with current DoD, USDA and DOI directives.
-If the terms of this Agreement are inconsistent with existing directives of the agencies entering into this Agreement, then those portions of the Agreement that are determined to be inconsistent will be invalid but the remaining terms and conditions not affected by the inconsistency will remain in effect.
-At the first opportunity for review of the Agreement, all necessary changes will be accomplished either by an amendment to this Agreement or by entering into a new agreement, whichever is deemed expedient to the interest of all Parties.
+Nothing herein is intended to conflict with current DoD, USDA, and DOI directives.
+If the terms of this Agreement are inconsistent with existing directives of the Departments entering into this Agreement, then those portions of the Agreement that are determined to be inconsistent will be invalid, but the remaining terms and conditions not affected by the inconsistency will remain in effect.
+At the first opportunity for review of the Agreement, all necessary changes will be accomplished either by an amendment to this Agreement or by entering into a new agreement, whichever is deemed to be in the best interest of all parties.